Budget-Friendly Tech That Keeps Seniors Connected

 Digital connection has never been more important than it is right now.
-In a world where meeting in person is fraught with unknown risks, it’s vital to have a way to stay in touch without undue stress.
+In a post-COVID world where meeting in person isn't as essential in many circumstances as it used to be, it’s vital to have a way to stay in touch without undue stress.
 This is even truer for seniors.
-Isolation might keep them at lower risk of catching COVID-19, but it puts them at higher risk of depression, anxiety, and associated health problems.
+Isolation can put them at higher risk of depression, anxiety, and associated health problems.

-Private Communities Registry can help you find a community where you can connect with your neighbors, but how do you stay in touch with loved ones who live far away, or might be at higher risk of spreading the virus?
+Private Communities Registry can help you find a community where you can connect with your neighbors, but how do you stay in touch with loved ones who live far away?

-Fortunately, there are a ton of senior-friendly ways to stay connected through technology.
+Fortunately, there are a ton of senior-friendly ways to stay connected in today's digital world, and some great resources to help older adults get the most out of the internet and technology.
 And although gadgets can add up, you can find plenty of low-cost options that do the trick.
 Here’s a look at some of the ways you and your loved ones can stay in touch:

 Video Chat